mapsplugin/cordova-plugin-googlemaps-doc/troubleshootings/conflict_with_other_plugins/README.md

 ------------------------------------------------------------------------

-## Solution 2: modify the build files
+## Solution 2: modify the build configure files

 Some cordova plugin developer do not provide any optional variable.
-In this case, you need to modify the build setting files.
+In this case, you need to modify the build configure files.

 **Step 1.
 Open the `platforms/android/project.properties` file.**